 Children love and are fascinated by all types of animals.
 Most don’t think twice about the dangers dogs impose.
 They just think they’re fun to be around and to play with.
 The reasons dogs often bite children are:

 Dog bites are not just confined to children.
 Many adults including postal workers and delivery workers are often attacked and bitten by unfriendly dogs.
-Our Scottsdale dog bite attorneys represent both children and adults who are attacked by dogs, who are rightfully on the property of the dog owner, and when they are at a public place, such as a park.
+Our Scottsdale dog bite attorney represents both children and adults who are attacked by dogs, who are rightfully on the property of the dog owner, and when they are at a public place, such as a park.

 In strict liability cases, it is not a defense that the child got too friendly with the dog.
 Over-friendly behavior may be a defense in the other types of cases.

-Speak With a Scottsdale Dog Bite Injury Attorney Today
+Contact a Scottsdale Dog Bite Attorney Near You

 Contact us at 480.802.8232 or fill out the form below.

-We are personal injury & wrongful death lawyers in Scottsdale, Arizona.
-At Amar Esq.
+Amar Esq.
 PLLC is a Phoenix dog bite law office.
 At our firm, we focus on providing effective trial lawyer and litigation abilities to ensure your voice is heard.
 Whether your matter settles or ends up at trial in front of a jury, we strive to regain the quality and enjoyment of life you deserve.
 Contact our office to arrange for a free consultation to discuss your dog bite injury.